GOLD2023

 by learning new facts

-• Dinosaur Discovery Days: These free outdoor events are hosted by FODR and include fun activities and interactive vendors for guests.
-On two of the days, FODR partners with Scouts of America and Girl Scouts to offer participants customized outdoor programs.
+Dinosaur Discovery Days: These free outdoor events are hosted by FODR and include fun activities and interactive vendors for guests.
+On two of the days, FODR partners with Girl Scouts to offer participants customized outdoor programs.

-• Audio tours, developed in 2020, have already been downloaded thousands of times, including tours for kids and Spanish-speaking audiences.
+Audio tours, developed in 2020, have been downloaded thousands of times, including tours for kids and Spanish-speaking audiences.

 As FODR primarily serves the community through its educational programming, its overall impact is measured by the number of visitors it serves and the quality of its programs.
-In 2022, FODR served approximately 210,000 people who visited the site from all over the world.
-Evaluation efforts across all programs are being led by a senior staff position who has dedicated half of their time to these efforts.
-As we expand our evaluation efforts, we recently added evaluation efforts to a second staff person’s job description as well.
-Qualitative and quantitative evaluation data is collected for all school field trip programs including teacher surveys, student assessments, and a Visual Learning Wall that records students' observations, wonderings, and knowledge after their school tours.
-FODR has also implemented formal outcome-based evaluation for special Dino Discovery Day events, summer camps, field trips, and other programs including for our public bus tours, volunteer programs, as well as other smaller programs and events.
-Results from these evaluations are reviewed monthly by the education team; in 2022, we received evaluation or survey data from several thousand program participants, and the data consistently show 95%+ satisfaction across all programs.
+In 2023, FODR served approximately 210,000 people who visited the site from all over the world.
+Evaluation efforts across all programs are being led by a senior staff position with half time dedicated to these efforts.
+We recently added evaluation efforts to a second staff persons job description as well.
+Qualitative and quantitative evaluation data is collected for all school field trip programs including teacher surveys, student assessments, and general visitor surveys.
+FODR has implemented formal outcome-based evaluation for special Dino Discovery Day events, summer camps, field trips, and other programs including for our public bus tours, volunteer programs, as well as other smaller programs and events.
+Results from these evaluations are reviewed monthly by the education team; in 2023, we received evaluation or survey data from several thousand program participants, and the data consistently show 95%+ satisfaction across all programs.

 How we listen